tigerManBot/goodreads-webscrape/README.md

 This project is a webscraper for the goodreads website.
 It features two programs.
 1) get_author_data: takes an author's name as input and delivers data about that author.

-2) get_book_data: takes a bokk title as input and delivers data about that book.
+2) get_book_data: takes a book title as input and delivers data about that book.

 Input